Herbert von Bismarck: Early life

-Herbert von Bismarck born in Berlin, the oldest son of Otto von Bismarck and his wife, Johanna, née von Puttkamer.
+Herbert von Bismarck was born in Berlin, the oldest son of Otto von Bismarck and his wife, Johanna, née von Puttkamer.
 He had an older sister, Marie (b.
-1847), and a younger brother, Wilhelm (b.
+1848), and a younger brother, Wilhelm (b.
 1852).
 He fought in the Franco-Prussian War, sustaining a bullet wound through the left leg during a cavalry charge at the Battle of Mars-La-Tour.
 He joined the diplomatic service in 1874 on his father's wishes.
 Bismarck attempted to gain influence with the heir to the German throne, Prince Wilhelm, by appealing to his narcissism.
 In June 1884, he wrote to thank Wilhelm for a portrait that Wilhelm had given to him after they returned from a state visit to Russia:

 Bismarck became Under-Secretary and acting head of the Foreign Office in 1885, and the following year, he was appointed the State Secretary for Foreign Affairs.
 He additionally was appointed Minister of State of the Kingdom of Prussia in 1888.
-He once said, "My father is the only person who can handle this business" In 1890, when Kaiser Wilhelm II called for the resignation of Otto von Bismarck as Chancellor, Herbert von Bismarck also resigned as State Secretary, despite Wilhelm attempts to retain him so that his de facto dismissal of his father would "look better in the eyes of the world".
+He once said, "My father is the only person who can handle this business" In 1890, when Kaiser Wilhelm II called for the resignation of Otto von Bismarck as Chancellor, Herbert von Bismarck also resigned as State Secretary, despite Wilhelm's attempts to retain him so that his de facto dismissal of his father would "look better in the eyes of the world".

 Personal life

-Bismarck had wanted to marry Princess Elisabeth von Carolath-Beuthen in 1881, but his father would not allow it, as she was a Catholic divorcée and was ten years older than Herbert.
+Bismarck had wanted to marry Princess Elisabeth zu Carolath-Beuthen in 1881, but his father would not allow it, as she was a Catholic divorcée and was ten years older than Herbert.
 The Chancellor pressured his son with tears, blackmail and threats to disinherit him by getting Kaiser Wilhelm I to change the primogeniture statutes.
 That experience left Herbert a very bitter and alcoholic man.
 He once shot five bullets through a Foreign Office window, to be told he may have hit someone.
 He replied, "Officials have to be kept in a permanent state of irritation and alarm; the moment that ceases they stop working".

-On 21 June 1892 in Vienna, he married Countess Marguerite, Countess of Hoyos, a member of the originally-Spanish House of Hoyos from Hungary.
+On 21 June 1892 in Vienna, he married Countess Marguerite, Countess of Hoyos, a member of the originally Spanish House of Hoyos from Hungary.
 She herself was half-English and a grand-daughter of Robert Whitehead, the inventor of the torpedo.
 They had five children: